PyFillingTeam/PyFilling/README.md

     *  POP3 Authentication

 ## Installation & Preparation
-In order to preform the exfiltration the following steps are required:
+In order to preform the exfiltration, the following steps are required:

-- We wanted to use as few python servers as possible, as such we relied on Nginx to capture incomming cookies
+- We wanted to use as few python servers as possible, as such we relied on Nginx to capture incoming cookies
     *  A simple method of installing and configuring Nginx on Ubuntu can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04 "Digital Ocean Setup")

     *  If Nginx is used the following changes to etc/nginx/nginx.conf are required